aolney/ct-modular-book/docs/03-harmonic-sounds.md

 # Harmonic Sounds

-In Section \@ref(waveshape-and-timbre) we reviewed the four most common waveshapes and corresponding instruments with similar timbre.
+In Section \@ref(waveshape-and-timbre) we reviewed the four common waveshapes and corresponding instruments with similar timbre.
 However, we did not explain *why* the waveshapes have their own distinctive timbre.
 The short answer is that the different waveshapes have different harmonics.
 Understanding the relationship between waveshape and harmonics will be extremely useful to you as you design your own sounds.